GenLabsAI/DecaEditor/VOID_CODEBASE_GUIDE.md

 #### VSCode's Extension API

-Void is no longer an extension, so these links are no longer required, but they might be useful if we ever build an extension again.
+Deca is no longer an extension, so these links are no longer required, but they might be useful if we ever build an extension again.

 - [Files you need in an extension](https://code.visualstudio.com/api/get-started/extension-anatomy).